 To choose the best ski gloves for Women (or mittens) for any woman, you need to consider a glove’s thickness and warmth, while keeping in mind the importance of allowing for adequate dexterity.

 With there being so many options available, how do you know which ones to buy?

-So make it easy to choose a great pair of ski gloves or mittens we tested and evaluated 14 of the highest rated gloves and mittens and evaluated them based on price and performance.
+So make it easy to choose a great pair of ski gloves or mittens we tested and evaluated 14 top rated Women’s gloves & mittens and evaluated them based on price and performance.

 - Burton Women’s Gore-Tex Gloves